todor-enikov/Cars-System-ASP.NET-MVC-Project/README.md

 ## Documentation folder includes:
   * Final documentation for TU - Sofia
   * Presentation for TU - Sofia
-  * How to set up Task Scheduler to run the exe from CarsSystemConsoleApp?
+  * How to set up Task Scheduler to run the CarsSystemConsoleApp exe?